Thierry Breton: Early life and education

 Breton was born in the 14th arrondissement of Paris.
 His father was a civil servant in the agency responsible for developing nuclear energy.
-He completed his middle and high school education at the École alsacienne in Paris and University-preparatory school classes for the Grandes écoles at Lycée Louis-le-Grand.
+He completed his middle and high school education at the École alsacienne in Paris and university-preparatory school classes for the grandes écoles at Lycée Louis-le-Grand.

-Breton received a master's degree in Electrical Engineering and Computer Science from École Supérieure d'Électricité (Supélec, now CentraleSupélec) in 1979 and later graduated from the Institut des hautes études de défense nationale (IHEDN).
+Breton received a master's degree in electrical engineering and computer science from École Supérieure d'Électricité (Supélec, now CentraleSupélec) in 1979 and later graduated from the Institut des hautes études de défense nationale (IHEDN).

 Career in business

-Breton began his career in 1979 as a teacher of IT and Mathematics at the Lycée Français de New York as part of his military service through cooperation.
+Breton began his career in 1979 as a teacher of IT and mathematics at the Lycée Français de New York as part of his military service through cooperation.
 In 1981 he created Forma Systems, a systems-analysis and software-engineering company of which he became CEO until 1986.

-In 1986 Breton became adviser to the French Minister of Education and Research René Monory and designed open-air science and technology theme park Futuroscope.
+In 1986 Breton became adviser to the French minister for education and research René Monory and designed the open-air science and technology theme park Futuroscope.
 From 1990 to 1993, he was managing director of CGI Group, a global information technology company.

 Groupe Bull

 In 1993, the French government hired Breton to help turn around troubled national computer maker Groupe Bull.
-As second in command, he managed to restructure the stock-market listed company and in 1996 became Vice-President of the board of directors.
+As second in command, he managed to restructure the stock-market listed company and in 1996 became vice president of the board of directors.
 He is widely credited with pulling Bull from the edge of bankruptcy.